 The HSR’s Effects on the Chinese Economy and Manufacturing

 The busiest rail route of China’s HSR, the Beijing-Shanghai line, carried approximately 220 million people in three years, as of 2014.
 These numbers show the significance of the impact the project has had on the mobility of the Chinese people.
 The recent inter-regional connectivity brought on by the HSR has led to rapid development of China’s inland provinces.
-The China bullet train network has made it easier for people to work in factories in large manufacturchina bullet training areas and still be able to return to their hometown for the major holidays like CNY.
+The China bullet train network has made it easier for people to work in factories in large manufacturing areas and still be able to return to their hometown for the major holidays like CNY.
 With this added mobility, workers also have more freedom to choose where they work.
 There was even a recent case where Chinese protesters threw rocks at police after rumors emerged that an HSR line would bypass their town.

 The project initially relied upon the support of countries which had existing high speed rail technology.
 Countries like Japan, France and Germany were sought to provide construction and manufacturing expertise.
 However today, China is self-reliant in its ability to expand its HSR network to include additional lines and trains.
 Continued development of the railways has led to growth in China’s manufacturing and construction industry.
 It is estimated that the HSR will create 230,000 jobs each year between 2011 and 2020.